mscgoz/Finance_WebApp/README.md

 In this project, I used Python's framework Flask, HTML, CSS, Bootstrap and for db sqlite3.
 I implemented this project by using Harvard's CS50 X course.

-Working Principle: After succesfull registeration, symbolic 10.000$ is assigned to the user.
+Working Principle: After succesful registration, symbolic 10.000$ is assigned to the user.
 By interacting with IEX (https://www.iexexchange.io/) API's, user can quote, buy and sell stocks.
-Additionally, user have the chance to see the past transactions and able to change their password.
+Additionally, user have the chance to see their portfollio, past transactions and able to change their password.

 Here comes the features of each section: